Agentic Large Language Models for Conceptual Systems Engineering and Design: Methods

 \begin{enumerate} \item \textbf{Compilation and execution} – Code parses, compiles, and runs without error. \item \textbf{Output coherence} – Results carry the correct units and dimensions (\eg, SI). \item \textbf{Requirements satisfaction} – Numerical outputs meet the specified design targets. \item \textbf{Physics correctness} – Equations and algorithms reflect the governing laws. \item \textbf{Fidelity alignment} – Model complexity matches its intended abstraction level. \item \textbf{Simulator quality} – Outputs rival those of state-of-the-art engineering solvers. \item \textbf{Experimental validation} – Simulations agree (within tolerance) with real-world lab data. \end{enumerate}

 In the experiments that follow we measure Level 1 only.
 Evaluating Levels 2–7 would require unit-aware prompting, domain-expert review, and vetted benchmark datasets, which are beyond the scope of this study; we leave that assessment to future work.
+A minimal path forward is feasible: each DSG parameter or model output can be annotated with SI units, enabling lightweight dimensional checks using a unit registry such as \texttt{pint} and symbolic homogeneity tests using \texttt{sympy}.
+This would elevate validation to Level 2 (dimensional correctness), and can be layered naturally onto the current schema.

 \paragraph{Quantitative performance metrics.} We then measure seven concrete metrics (M1–M7) to compare the MAS with the two-agent baseline: